-More than 100 apprentices have been taken on by Hull and East Yorkshire Hospitals NHS Trust since the summer of 2013, and for the third consecutive year, the team features heavily in an awards shortlist published by Health Education England (HEE).
+More than 100 apprentices have been taken on by Hull University Teaching Hospitals NHS Trust since the summer of 2013, and for the third consecutive year, the team features heavily in an awards shortlist published by Health Education England (HEE).

 Eight individuals working across Hull Royal Infirmary and Castle Hill Hospital have been shortlisted in six award categories of the 2017 NHS Yorkshire and Humber Talent for Care Awards, including Apprentice of the Year, the Support Staff Learner Award, and Rising Star.
 The Talent for Care Awards are designed to promote support staff learning opportunities and highlight the many benefits that investment in training and development makes to organisations and communities.

 Now Laura Marks, Samantha Hewitt, Charlotte Robinson, Samantha Tranmer, Christine Charlton, Elaine Hua, Michael Duke and Beth Walker are set to compete against leading learners from the likes of Sheffield, Leeds and York Teaching Hospitals Trusts in their respective award categories.

 Meanwhile, the Trust itself is one of just three organisations vying to be named ‘Employer of the Year’, a title the Trust’s Education and Development Team also received back in 2014.

 Laura Marks (pictured in turquoise above, with ward staff ) works with older people on wards 8, 80, 9 and 90 at Hull Royal Infirmary, and took up what is believed to be the first ever Recreational Coordinator role in an acute NHS hospital.
 She is now one of three people competing to be named Intermediate Non Clinical Apprentice of the Year.
 Laura says: